 Probably going to be proudest part of this model considering how hard it was to put together, lol.

-Now to put everything onto the base.
+Anyway, now to put everything onto the base.
 I actually had a hard time putting the assets into the slits so I added some glue in to hold them in place.

 Also added some of the grass powder onto the big branch as some moss.
 Originally I added some of the dark green sponge on because I thought it would look better but, didn't quite work out.
 I picked the sponge off but not completely before I sprinkled some grass on and the end effect actually looked quite nice.
 Like a bunch of leaves mixed with some moss.